 While you'll still get some customers using buttons, these mistakes could minimize the amount.
 For those who aren't used to making purchases online, it will be especially difficult.
 These errors make it so it's not only hard for customers to figure out where to make their purchase, it could make them question your credibility.

 Looking to update your website?
-Take our website improvement course.
+Get tips from our free guide.

 Published by Sara Napier Burkhard

 Sara is a writer from the American West Coast.
 In recent years, she's written for companies like Hipmunk, iTourMobile and Mylikes.
 She now resides in Zurich, Switzerland where she finds new adventures and attempts to speak German with minimal success.